holyjak/talks/talk-fp-in-js-2015/talk-fp-in-js-ova201506.md

 ## Zdroje

-* **TBD** The Power and Practicalities of Immutability - Venkat Subramaniam at NDC Oslo 2015
+* [The Power and Practicalities of Immutability](https://vimeo.com/131635253) - Venkat Subramaniam at NDC Oslo 2015
 * [Immutable JavaScript by Christian Johansen at Web Rebels 2015](https://vimeo.com/128790457) - Immutable.js & Miny

 ---